VinGarcia/ksql/README.md

 This interface is declared in the project as `ksql.Provider` and is displayed below.

-We plan on keeping it very simple with a small number of well thought functions that cover all use-cases, so don't expect many additions:
+We plan on keeping it very simple with a small number of well-thought functions that cover all use cases, so don't expect many additions:

 ```go